-He’s one of fashion’s most flamboyant characters.
-So if you've ever wondered what kind of a home Karl Lagerfeld lives in, now's your chance to find out.
-His opulent former home in Hamburg, “Villa Jako”, has gone on sale complete with customary promotional pictures that offer a peek through the keyhole into his opulent lifestyle.
+If you've ever wondered what kind of a home Karl Lagerfeld lived in, now's your chance to find out.
+When his opulent former home in Hamburg, “Villa Jako”,went on sale it was complete with customary promotional pictures that offer a peek through the keyhole into his opulent lifestyle.

-Lagerfeld bought the property in the early 1990s, renaming it “Villa Jako”in honour of his late, long-term partner, Parisian socialite Jacques de Bascher, who died in 1989.
+Lagerfeld bought the property in the early1990s, renaming it “Villa Jako”in honour of his long-term partner, Parisian socialite Jacques de Bascher, who died in 1989.
 The couple were big fans of luxe materials, with marble a clear favourite.

 A grandiose living room spans the entire length of the property, with original herringbone parquet floors and six-metre ceilings decorated in golf leaf and soaring up to six metres, stately hall-style.

 There's a glass dome in the atrium, and one of the hallways is transformed into a library with bookshelves and plush velvet drapery.